 Getting to Fort Wilderness Resort & Campground can be tricky while driving if you don’t know what you are doing, but that’s why we are here to help!
 Fort Wilderness is located in the Magic Kingdom Resort Area.

 You’ll want to head towards the Magic Kingdom parking lot toll where you’d enter to park at the Transportation and Ticket Center.
 But instead of going through the toll, veer right to take a road that will take you past the toll and towards the Magic Kingdom Resorts.
 From here, follow the signs towards Fort Wilderness, which will be on your right.
 Easy peasy!

-The Magical Express will take you to the Reception Outpost where you can check-in, grab your magic bands if they weren’t delivered to your house, asks questions, get a map, and more!
+Your shuttle or private car will take you to the Reception Outpost where you can check-in, grab your magic bands if they weren’t delivered to your house, asks questions, get a map, and more!

 Near the Reception Outpost is a bus stop that will take you to your campsite or cabin.
 Fort Wilderness also has vans that will take you to where you are staying when you first check in!

 Having a car at Fort Wilderness can make it a little easier to get around during your stay.
 You can drive and park near the buses that take you to the parks.
 There is limited time parking by the Meadow Trading Post to do some quick shopping.
 You can also just drive to the parks yourself!